jeanvirieux/Tomography_training/README.md

 sitting inside the directory "bin", especially the FileHFM_Isotropic2 (or FileHFM_Isotropic2.exe under windows)

-Such executable code (always rename it FileHFM_Isotropic2.exe if the extension is missing even under linux) should be copied in the running directory for illustration how to use such a library through input and output files (agnostic to the computer langage you are using).
+Such an executable code (always rename it FileHFM_Isotropic2.exe if the extension is missing even under linux) should be copied in the running directory for illustration how to use such a library through input and output files (agnostic to the computer langage you are using).
 I am using it embedded in a reverse-communication (RC)